Mobile learning’s on the rise, and for good reason.

 When Mobile Learning Works

-Think about where learners are likely to utilize mobile technology.
+Think about where learners are likely to utilize their mobile technology.
 They’re likely on the go, sitting at the airport, commuting on the train.
 Under these conditions, requiring learners to engage on their devices for a long period of time doesn’t create a great experience.
 Conversely, though, short microlearning works well.
 Asking learners to watch a short video, review a digital flashcard deck, or read a mobile-friendly blog post makes sense and honors the industry standard of keeping microlearning between three and five minutes per exercise.

 Additionally, many virtual classroom platforms have mobile apps or versions, allowing participants to log-in to a live online session while away from their computer.
 But, just because the technology supports an opportunity, doesn’t necessarily mean we as learning professionals should encourage it.

 Discourage logging in to virtual classrooms from mobile devices unless it provides instructional fidelity.
 If a program includes breakout rooms, application sharing, and whiteboards, the design inherently excludes mobile learners.
 But, if the event requires less participation, uses a webinar format of lecture-and-listen, or attendance meets a compliance requirement, access via mobile should work for your learners if they choose mobile access.

 Mobile learning offers a number of benefits which make it an advantageous option under the right circumstances:

 - Mobile learning builds on existing technical literacy.
 Adult learners bring established skillsets to our corporate training programs.
 When given the latitude to self-select their mobile device, they’re more likely to engage in the process.
 The concept of bring-your-own-device (BYOD) eliminates the need for learning how to use new technology on top of learning new information.